markthub/mobile-app/README.md

 Go into the `markthub` folder with `cd markthub/`.
 You must have installed `npm` and then you can run `npm install` to install all the packages.
 To serve the application to the browser, run `ionic serve -c`.
 If you don't have `ionic`, install it by running `npm install -g ionic`.
 Follow the instructions on screen.

+### Gotchas

+If you want to run the app in the iOS simulator, run the following:

+1. `ionic capacitor copy ios` to copy the data in the special folder
+2. `npx cap open ios` for launching the iOS simulator

 ## TODO

 - [ ] Pull to refresh on every product page --> do I need this??